technicallyagd/unpack/readme.md

 ## Suggestions and PR's are welcome

-Especially if you know how to make this macro more natural to use.
-I couldn't
+Especially if you know how to make this macro easier to use.
+Also, if you know any other existing package that does this kind of stuff better, please let me know, thank you.